easybuilders/easybuild-tutorial/docs/2021-isc21/jsc.md

 The project cycles at JSC lasts 12 months with two cycles per year.
 When new users get access to the machine, we want them to only be exposed to the latest software with the latest compilers.
-For this reason, we have chosen six months as our upgrade period and we chose to retire outdated software versions with the same frequency.
+Originally, we had chosen six months as our upgrade period but found this to be cumbersome as the number of supported systems and toolchains grew, our upgrade period is now every 12 months.
+We chose to retire outdated software versions with the same frequency.
 We call these software upgrades "stages".
 For each 'stage', we select the toolchains that we will support and rebuild the latest versions of our supported